The best hotels in Puerto Plata

 Viva Wyndham V Heavens is adults-only and earns its Romantic Stay badge.
 It's at the Playa Dorada complex too, so you get the beach access without the family circus.
 Emotion by Hodelpa on Long Beach takes it upscale at $265-380/night. smaller crowd, quieter beach, and genuinely sophisticated.
 If budget isn't the constraint, that's where we'd go.

-Puerto Plata's best neighborhoods
+Puerto Plata's best hotel regions

 Playa Dorada is where most of our top picks land, and for good reason.
 But if you want to skip the all-inclusive bubble, the Malecón and downtown have real character. and real savings.